-Dyeing Easter eggs is usually one of the highlights of the Easter season.
-It is a fun family activity that allows your inner artist to spring forth!
+Dyeing Easter eggs is a fun family activity that allows your inner artist to spring forth!
 Even though the origins of the tradition are all but forgotten, we still enjoy creating these brightly coloured eggs.

-So, once you’ve purchased your eggs from Sudon at the Saturday Fresh Market, you’re ready to begin!
+So, once you’ve purchased your eggs from the Saturday Fresh Market, you’re ready to begin!
 Here are some great ways to decorate your Easter eggs that are guaranteed to impress.

 Crazy Crayon Eggs – Full Circle

 What you’ll need: eggs, an oven, wax crayons, lacquer.